Akhlaquea01/Node_MongoDb/Readme.md

 14. **npm i leaflet** (1.9.4):
    - Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 39 KB of gzipped JS plus 4 KB of gzipped CSS code, it has all the mapping features most developers ever need.

+15. **pino** (^10.1.0):
+   - Pino is a very fast, low overhead structured logger for Node.js applications.
+It provides high-performance logging with minimal overhead, making it ideal for production environments.
+Pino supports multiple log levels (trace, debug, info, warn, error, fatal), structured JSON logging, and can output to console or files.
+It's designed to be extremely fast and efficient, with minimal performance impact on your application.

+16. **pino-pretty** (^13.1.3):
+   - pino-pretty is a development tool that formats Pino logs in a human-readable way.
+It provides colorized, formatted output for better readability during development.
+It automatically detects when running in a development environment and formats logs with colors, timestamps, and structured data in an easy-to-read format.
+In production, logs are output as JSON for better parsing and analysis.